wagtail/wagtail/docs/getting_started/installation.rst

     pip install wagtail

+If you are installing Wagtail differently (e.g. from the Git repository), you must run ``python setup.py install`` from the repository root.
+The above command will install all Wagtail dependencies.

 To check that Wagtail can be seen by Python, type ``python`` in your shell then try to import ``wagtail`` from the prompt: